- Unix Commands Reference

 A given SELinux policy can be customized further based on a set of compile-time tunable options and a set of runtime policy booleans. system-config-selinux allows customization of these booleans and tunables.

 Many domains that are protected by SELinux also include selinux man pages explainging how to customize their policy.

+All files, directories, devices ... have a security context/label associated with them.
+These context are stored in the extended attributes of the file system.
 Problems with SELinux often arise from the file system being mislabeled.
 This can be caused by booting the machine with a non selinux kernel.
 If you see an error message containing file_t, that is usually a good indicator that you have a serious problem with file system labeling.

 The best way to relabel the file system is to create the flag file /.autorelabel and reboot. system-config-selinux, also has this capability.
 The restorcon/fixfiles commands are also available for relabeling files.

-This manual page was written by Dan Walsh <email@example.com>.
+AUTHORThis manual page was written by Dan Walsh <email@example.com>.